ThaungPyaePhyo/ThaungPyaePhyo/README.md

 ## Hi there 👋

-Hi, I am Thaung Pyae Phyo, a passionate developer focused on web development.
+I am Thaung Pyae Phyo, a passionate developer focused on web development.
 Here are some ideas to get you started:

 - 🔭 I’m currently working on PHP,javascript,Web Development Project